Halstead Dorey

-Halstead Dorey (February 7, 1874 – June 19, 1946) was a highly decorated officer in the United States Army with the rank of major general.
-A graduate of West Point, Dorey distinguished himself as Colonel and Commanding officer, 4th Infantry Regiment during World War I and was decorated with Distinguished Service Cross, the second highest military award for extreme gallantry in combat, and also received the Distinguished Service Medal.
+Halstead Dorey (February 7, 1874 – June 19, 1946) was a highly decorated major general in the United States Army.
+A graduate of West Point, Dorey distinguished himself as colonel and commanding officer of the 4th Infantry Regiment during World War I and was decorated with the Distinguished Service Cross, the second highest military award for gallantry in combat, as well as the Distinguished Service Medal.

-Following the War, he rose to the general's rank and commanded famed 2nd Infantry Division or Hawaiian Department and retired from active duty in 1935.
+Following the war, he was promoted to general and commanded the famed 2nd Infantry Division and the Hawaiian Department, and retired from active duty in February 1936.

 Biography

-Halstead Dorey was born on February 7, 1874, in St. Louis, Missouri as the son of William A. Dorey and Georgiana B. Banks.
-Following the graduation from the Shattuck Military Academy in Faribault, Minnesota, Dorey received an appointment to the United States Military Academy at West Point, New York, in May 1893, where he excelled and reached the rank of Cadet Captain and capacity of battalion commander.
+Halstead Dorey was born on February 7, 1874, in St. Louis, Missouri, the son of William A. Dorey and Georgiana B. Banks.
+Following the graduation from the Shattuck Military Academy in Faribault, Minnesota, Dorey received an appointment to the United States Military Academy at West Point, New York, in May 1893, where he excelled and was made cadet captain and battalion commander.

 Among his classmates were several other future generals: Thomas Q. Ashburn, Harry G. Bishop, Albert J. Bowley, Charles H. Bridges, Sherwood A. Cheney, Edgar T. Collins, Edgar T. Conley, William D. Connor, Harley B. Ferguson, Harold B. Fiske, Frank Ross McCoy, Andrew Moses or Charles DuVal Roberts.

-He graduated with Bachelor of Science degree in June 1897 and was commissioned second lieutenant in the Infantry branch.
+He graduated with Bachelor of Science degree in June 1897 and was commissioned a second lieutenant in the infantry.
 Dorey was subsequently assigned to the 23rd Infantry Regiment at Fort Brown, Texas, and remained there until he was transferred to the 4th Infantry Regiment.

 Dorey sailed with the regiment to Cuba in April 1898 during the Spanish–American War and took part in the Battle of El Caney and Siege of Santiago in July that year.
-He later took part in the Philippine–American War and served as 4th Infantry Regiment's Aide-de-Camp in the combat operations against Moros at Zamboanga and Manila.
-Dorey commanded as Captain the battalion of Philippine Scouts at Mindanao and was appointed Aide-de-Camp to Major general Leonard Wood, who served as the governor of Moro Province, a stronghold of Muslim rebellion.
-Dorey was decorated with his first Silver Star for his bravery on Philippines.
+He later took part in the Philippine–American War and served as 4th Infantry Regiment's aide-de-camp in the combat operations against Moros at Zamboanga and Manila.
+Captain Dorey commanded the battalion of Philippine Scouts at Mindanao and was appointed aide-de-camp to Major General Leonard Wood, who served as the governor of Moro Province, a stronghold of the Muslim rebellion.
+Dorey was decorated with his first Silver Star for his bravery in the Philippines.

-Following the United States' entry into World War I in April 1917, Dorey was appointed Aide-de-Camp to his former superior and now Commanding general of Camp Funston, Kansas, Major general Leonard Wood.
-General Wood was responsible for the training of nearly 40,000 men and appointed Dorey as a commanding officer of the Citizens' Military Training Camp, the first businessmen's training camp at Plattsburgh, New York.
-He later received temporary promotion to Colonel and embarked for France in early 1918.
-Dorey assumed duty as Commanding officer, 4th Infantry Regiment and led it for the duration of the War.
+Following the United States' entry into World War I in April 1917, Dorey was appointed aide-de-camp to his former superior and now commanding general of Camp Funston, Kansas, Major General Leonard Wood.
+Wood was responsible for the training of nearly 40,000 men and appointed Dorey as commanding officer of the Citizens' Military Training Camp, the first businessmen's training camp at Plattsburgh, New York.
+He later received temporary promotion to colonel and embarked for France in early 1918.
+Dorey assumed duty as commanding officer of the 4th Infantry Regiment and led it for the duration of the war.